fgibelin/ansible-core-on-traditional-platforms/README.md

-# CloudBees Core on traditional platforms
+# CloudBees CI on traditional platforms

 This is a work in progress on how to deploy CloudBees Core on traditional platforms using Ansible